-- National Institute on Aging - The National Institute on Aging is the federal government's agency providing research and policy proposals to serve elderly Americans.
+- National Institute on Aging - The National Institute on Aging is the federal government's agency providing research and policy proposals to serve older adult Americans.

-- America's Health Insurance Plans (AHIP) - A trade association for insurance providers, AHIP provides information on the types of health insurance plans available to Americans young and old, as well as discusses laws affecting health insurance coverage and eligibility requirements.
+- America's Health Insurance Plans (AHIP) - A trade association for insurance providers, AHIP provides information on the types of health insurance plans available to Americans, young and old, and discusses laws affecting health insurance coverage and eligibility requirements.

-- National Academy of Elder Law Attorneys - This organization founded by attorneys focusing in legal issues specifically affecting elderly individuals provides an attorney directory, information about recent legislation, and updates on recent court cases affecting older Americans.
+- National Academy of Elder Law Attorneys - This organization founded by attorneys focusing on legal issues specifically affecting older adult individuals provides an attorney directory, information about recent legislation, and updates on recent court cases affecting older Americans.

-- American Society on Aging (ASA) - The ASA works to educate seniors about the legal, healthcare, and social issues they may face as they age.
-The ASA also has an expanded network of branches focusing on specific groups within the senior citizen community, such as lesbian, gay, bisexual and transgender (LGBT) seniors and seniors of specific cultural or ethnic backgrounds.
+- American Society on Aging (ASA) - The ASA works to educate older adults about the legal, healthcare, and social issues they may face as they age.
+The ASA also has an expanded network of branches focusing on specific groups within the older adult community, such as lesbian, gay, bisexual, transgender, and queer (LGBTQ+) older adults and those with specific cultural or ethnic backgrounds.

-- Medicare - Medicare is a government-funded health insurance program for seniors and other eligible individuals.
+- Medicare - Medicare is a government-funded health insurance program for older adults and other eligible individuals.
 In addition to providing resources online, Medicare also offers a hotline for individuals to obtain information at 1-800-MEDICARE.

-- Social Security Office - The Social Security Administration provides benefits to seniors upon reaching a certain age and can connect individuals to other services, such as healthcare and disability benefits.
+- Social Security Office - The Social Security Administration provides benefits to older adults at a certain age and can connect individuals to other services, such as healthcare and disability benefits.

 - National Association for Home Care and Hospice (NAHC) - This nonprofit organization provides education and support for home care and hospice providers.

-- National Association of Area Agencies on Aging - Established by the Older Americans Act, the National Association of Area Agencies on Aging is a national organization aiding local and community-based agencies in delivering eldercare services to seniors.
-The organization also provides an eldercare locator to help seniors find the services and support they need.
+- National Association of Area Agencies on Aging - Established by the Older Americans Act, the National Association of Area Agencies on Aging is a national organization aiding local and community-based agencies in delivering older adult care services.
+The organization also provides a care locator to help older adults find the services and support they need.

-- Caregiver Action Network - This national organization provides support and advocacy for family caregivers, whether adult children caring for their aging parents or seniors caring for their spouses after suffering a debilitating injury or illness.
+- Caregiver Action Network - This national organization provides support and advocacy for family caregivers, whether adult children caring for their aging parents or older adults caring for their spouses after suffering a debilitating injury or illness.

-If you have an elder law concern or other legal concerns about your loved one, start by talking with an attorney.
+If you have an older adult law concern or other legal concerns about your loved one, start by talking with an attorney.
 Many offer a free consultation to understand your situation.